 Data analysis on life sciences, that is the focus area of ELIXIR, is a fast moving field.
 For the EGI services to become relevant and help keep European Life Sciences competitive globally, it is important to develop mechanisms that allow the research infrastructure to flexibly meet new challenges and respond to new scientific and technical developments.

 The ELIXIR Competence Centre (CC) of the EGI-Engage project aimed at evaluating, adopting and promoting technologies and resources from EGI to the wider ELIXIR research community.
-This was done with an iterative approach:
+This was done with an incremental approach:

 Bringing together designated life science experts from ELIXIR and technical experts from EGI within the CC.